manueich/VBA-OMM/README.md

 To use the Python version of the toolbox is in the folder called Python.
 It contains a package called "VBA_OMM" with a detailed description in the __init__.py file.
 The package contains an implementation of the VBA method from my other repository (https://github.com/manueich/VBA-python).
 To see hwo the package is used look at the script demo_OMM.py.
 A detailed description of the underlying methodology is found in the publication below.

+# Structural Identifiability
+A structural indetifiability analysis of the OMM using the Taylor series approach implemented in Mathematica

 # About
 This software has been developed in the context of a PhD project under the supervison of Natasha Khovanova from the School of Engineering at the University of Warwick and John Hattersley from the University Hospitals Coventry and Warwickshire.